Zantac Liver Cancer Risk: What We Know

 Have you been diagnosed with liver cancer (or another type of cancer) after taking Zantac?

-If you’ve taken Zantac for more than 6 months and have been diagnosed with any of the following cancers, you may be entitled to significant financial compensation.
+If you’ve taken brand-name Zantac (or a combination of the brand-name and generic versions) for more than 6 months and have been diagnosed with any of the following cancers, you may be entitled to significant financial compensation.

 - Liver cancer